huskydj1/Publishing-to-Maven-Central_Explanation/Sonatype-Package-Requirements.md

 ```

 ## 2. GPG Signature
 GnuPG allows you to encrypt and sign files in your library.
-Deployed files must contain a GPG signature.
-A `.asc` file containing the signature must be included for each file.
+Deployed files must each contain a GPG signature.

-The details on creating a gpg key and signature were described in a previous guide file.
+The details on creating a GPG key and signature were described in a previous guide file.
 We can automate the process of signing artifacts with the Maven GPG plugin:
 ```
 <build>
   <plugins>